 nlu key.
 Items that can be added under this key are:

 Training examples are grouped by intent and listed under the

 examples key.
 Usually, you'll list one example per line as follows:

 However, it's also possible to use an extended format if you have a custom NLU component and need metadata for your examples:

-metadata key can contain arbitrary key-value data that stays with an example and is accessible by the components in the NLU pipeline.
-In the example above, the sentiment of
+metadata key can contain arbitrary key-value data that is tied to an example and

 You can also specify this metadata at the intent level:

 In this case, the content of the

 metadata key is passed to every intent example.